lytinahome/Slave-Trade-Volume1/README.md

-# This is the directory of the project Estimation of slave trade volume.
+### This is the directory of the project:
+# Estimation of slave trade volume.

 ## Step 1: Data Cleaning